stuin/Solisp/docs/Basics.md

 This will return and give x the value 3 in the current scope.
 Using the set command, all variables are immutable, and cannot be changed.
 However, variables can be reassigned by replacing Set with Mutate.

 ## Constants
-There are a few useful system constants
+There are a few useful system constants, they should all be pretty obvious.
 ```
-true -> 1
+true
-false -> 0
+false
-newline -> \n
+newline
 ```

 ## Functions